 Live Action TV

 - In Warrior Cats, many young cats claim they want to be leader someday, though most of them are just happy to be warriors when they become older.
-The most notable example of a cat wishing to become leader is the series' Big Bad: he attempts to secretly kill the Clan leader in order to become leader himself - as second-in-command, he gets the position if she dies.
+The most notable example of a cat wishing to become leader is the first series' Big Bad: he attempts to secretly kill the Clan leader in order to become leader himself - as second-in-command, he gets the position if she dies.

 - Buffy the Vampire Slayer: After Harmony & Spike break up, Harm decides to become the leader of a vampire den of her own.
 Upon hearing about this:

 - Sky from Power Rangers S.P.D..
 His goal is to become the Red Ranger, the leader of the Power Rangers.
 He finally achieves this in the finale.

 - In Justified Devil is The Dragon to Boyd Crowder.
 Ehen Boyd goes to prison for assaulting a US Marshall, Devil decides that it is his time to be in charge of the gang.
 However, Boyd does not plan to be in prison for long and left precise instructions about what is to be done in his absence.
 Boyd's girlfriend Ava tries to remind Devil of this but Devil refuses to take orders from a woman even if she is speaking for Boyd.
 Ava refuses to be disrespected and corrects Devil's attitude by hitting him in the face with a frying pan.
 When Boyd gets out and takes back control of the gang Devil becomes The Starscream and tries to take over by killing Boyd.